AlienRescue/AlienRescueWebsite/content/researchers.md

 Kang, J. (2017).
 Examining Scientific Thinking Processes in Open-Ended Serious Games through Gameplay Data.
 Unpublished doctoral dissertation, the University of Texas at Austin, Austin, TX.

-Moudgalya, S. K. (2017).
-Problem-Based Learning Environment: Alien Rescue.
-Unpublished master report, the University of Texas at Austin, Austin, TX.

-Stamets, S. E. (2016).
-Game On: Redesign of a Teacher Professional Development Platform for Use with the Serious Game Alien Rescue.
-Unpublished master report, University of Texas at Austin, Austin, TX.

-Stamets, S. E. (2016).
-Game On: Redesign of a Teacher Professional Development Platform for Use with the Serious Game Alien Rescue.
-Unpublished master report, University of Texas at Austin, Austin, TX.

-Qiu, Y. J. (2016).
-3D Modeling Tool Selection For Research-based Educational Games: An Experience.
-Unpublished master report, University of Texas at Austin, Austin, TX.

 Lee, Jaejin (2015).
 Effects of Fantasy and Fantasy Proneness on Learning and Engagement in a 3D Educational Game.
 Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.

 Horton, L. (2014).
 The effects of problem-based learning scaffolds on cognitive load, problem-solving, and student performance within a multimedia enhanced learning environment, Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.

 Toprac, P. (2008).
 The Effects of a Problem Based Learning Digital Game on Continuing Motivation in Learning Science.
 Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.

-Smith, A. (2008).
-Using a Hypermedia Problem-Based Learning Tool in an Informal Learning Environment: Challenges and Lessons Learned, Unpublished master report, University of Texas at Austin, Austin, TX.

-Bogard, T. (2005).
-Advanced Learners’ Use of Cognitive Tools in a Hypermedia Problem Based Learning Environment: A Case Study, Unpublished master report, University of Texas at Austin, Austin, TX.

 Li, R. (2005).
 The Effects of Databases as Cognitive Tools in a Multimedia Problem Based Learning Environment.
 Unpublished doctoral dissertation, University of Texas at Austin, Austin, TX.